First two cargo ships arrive in Ukrainian port after Russia's exit from grain deal

 For months, Ukraine, whose economy is heavily dependent on farming, was able to safely export its grain from Black Sea ports under a deal brokered by the United Nations and Turkey to ensure safe shipments.
 But Russia withdrew from the deal on July 17, with Kremlin officials arguing their demands for the facilitation of Russian food and fertilizer shipments had not been met.

-Following the withdrawal, the Russian Defense Ministry said it would regard any vessels in the Black Sea that are headed to Ukrainian ports as military targets.
+Following the withdrawal, the Russian Defense Ministry said it would regard any vessels in the Black Sea headed to Ukrainian ports as military targets.

 Since then, Kyiv has sought to reroute transport through the Danube River, and road and rail links into Europe.
 But transport costs that way are much higher.
 Some European countries have balked at the consequential local grain prices, and the Danube ports can’t handle the same volume as seaports.